Pintool Regions

 <name> [symbol/function name]

-int3: no argument (the int3 instruction is not really executed)
+• int3: no argument (the int3 instruction is not really run)

-enter_func: string (bare function name - without namespace and params)
+• enter_func: string (bare function name without namespace and parameters)

-exit_func: string (bare function name - without namespace and params)
+• exit_func: string (bare function name without namespace and parameters)

-Using the address alarm with image and offset, the '+' sign is the key to distinguish between a function name and an image name.
-The image name can be full path or only the base name of the image.
+Note Using the address alarm with image and offset, the + sign is the key to distinguish between a function name and an image name.
+The image name can be the full path or only the base name of the image.

-Using the interactive controller requires two windows: one to run sde with the application and the interactive controller, the second to specify the start/stop event by using the controller client.
+Using the interactive controller requires two windows: One to run SDE with the application and the interactive controller, and the second to specify the start or stop event by using the controller client.
 Here is an example:

 Application